Audio rates 2022

 Some BBC producers offer authors a lower non-edit rate with the reasoning that authors are required to submit a fully edited programme.
-This may be reasonable if a substantial edit is necessary, but a lower rate has not been negotiated or approved the SoA, WGGB or NUJ.
+This may be reasonable if a substantial edit is necessary, but a lower rate has not been approved by the SoA, WGGB and NUJ.

 Radio talks contributions

 Talks are commissioned on a flat-fee basis with no residuals paid for further broadcasts.
 There is a limited exclusive period, after which the author is able to use their script elsewhere.

 - Script and Read: £23.97 per minute with a minimum fee of £47.93